torproject/sbws/CONTRIBUTING.rst

 Contributing to Simple Bandwidth Scanner
 ----------------------------------------

-Thank you for your interest in Simple Bandwidth Scanner (sbws).
+Thank you for your interest in Simple Bandwidth Scanner (``sbws``).

+Examples of contributions include:

+* Bug reports
+* Code/documentation patches

 Pull requests are welcome, especially if they address open issues.